Talks by Peter Coxhead

 Tom Macintosh, who died some years ago, was a friend of mine who shared my enthusiasm for wildflowers and alpine gardening.
 After he retired, he made a number of journeys through Europe with his caravan, studying and photographing the scenery and wildlife as he went.
 By selecting from the thousands of slides he left me, I have put together a journey which follows the spring in the European mountains, from its beginnings in Greece, through what was then Yugoslavia, then along the Alps to France.
 Alpine flowers and scenery are special features of this talk.

-Flowers of the Mediterranean (G,N)
+Flowers of the northern Mediterranean (G,N)

 The lands bordering the northern shores of the Mediterranean host a unique and spectacular collection of wildflowers, particularly in spring.
 In this talk I show some of the plants which are widespread and which you might see when on holiday.
 (Note: there is obviously some overlap between this talk and the more geographically localized ones listed below.)